Skip to main content

 View mausoleum options

-• Interred in a memorial site
+• Interment within a memorial site or peaceful garden.

 A wooden walkway with plaques extends over a calm lake, leading to a modern building, with a fountain spraying in the background under a clear blue sky.